My Home. Our Design. Our Neighbourhood.

 An event to be run every few months in order to bring interested groups and contributors together.
 Entry is free and all are welcome.

-A two day event scheduled for 06.19 in Dublin.
-Speakers from various European countries will describe how cohousing works in their cities.
+A two day event held in June 19 in Dublin.
+Speakers from various European countries described how cohousing works in their cities.

 SOA’s work involves research into collaborative housing models which are common in Europe and North America.